VisionEval/OSwhitepaper/VEwhitepaper.md

 -	Gatekeeping versus crowdsource
 -	Merging branches, maintaining stable trunk

 Unlike proprietary software project, open source research projects distinguish between a developer and user community.
 Contributions from the user community may be rare, typically limited to testing and bug reporting [@Aksulu2010].
+Software code review by team members, however, typically follows well-established practice, with careful testing of software products early in the development cycle [@Thongtanunam2016].
+The most formal realization of this type of code review involves developers meeting and reviewing printed-out code, line by line.
+Such review is impractical for large open source projects.

+Instead, many open source software projects follow what has been dubbed Modern Code Review (MCR), and is often called a lightweight code review.
+This type of code review dominates in practice [@Beller2014].

+While identifying defects is a core goal of code review, modern code review now also seeks to transfer knowledge, increase awareness, and create of alternative solutions to problems as well [@McIntosh2016].

+GitHub and other online software repositories allow collaborative code review.

 ### Testing new contributions